KilledByAPixel/LittleJS/README.md

 To use LittleJS download the latest package from GitHub or call ```npm install littlejsengine```.
 This package contains the engine and several small examples.

-[You can use the empty example template as a starting point.](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/empty/game.js) This file contians just the minimal setup to start the engine.
+[You can use the empty example template as a starting point.](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/empty/game.js) This file contains just the minimal setup to start the engine.
 You can also download and include [littlejs.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.js) or [littlejs.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.min.js).

 If your game loads any files like images you will need to run a local web server.
 I recommend an editor that does this automatically like [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 You can also use [http-server](https://www.npmjs.com/package/http-server) via npm.